perfervid-prog/hackathon/README.md

-# Retail Sales Analysis Dashboard
+# Retail Sales Analysis Dashboard (Under development)

 ## Overview
 The **Retail Sales Analysis Dashboard** is an interactive tool built with **Streamlit** to help businesses analyze sales data, generate insights, predict future trends, and provide actionable recommendations.
 This project was designed for a hackathon to showcase innovative solutions for retail data analytics.